Essential Nepal and India 2024-2025 Trip Notes

 Money Matters

 The official currency of India is the Indian Rupee (INR or ₹).
 The currency can be divided into 100paise (p).
 Banknotes are available in the denominations of 5, 10, 20, 50, 100, 500 and 1,000 and Rupee coins come in 1, 2, 5, 100 and 1,000.
 Major credit and debit cards can be used in large-scale hotels, shopping malls or higher-end establishments.
 However, the most convenient and cheapest method is cash, which can be obtained via ATMs located in most major towns.
 Please note that foreign currency notes that are old, torn or faded can be difficult to exchange.
-If looking to exchange foreign currency, Travel Talk recommends you do not exchange bulk sums of money at the airport, as the exchange rates are usually more favourable in the major cities.
+If looking to exchange foreign currency, Travel Talk recommends you do not exchange bulk sums of money at the airport, as the exchange rates are usually more favorable in the major cities.
 Your tour leader will be happy to help if you need any assistance.

 Nepali Rupee notes come in Rs.
 1, 2, 5, 10, 20, 25, 50, 100, 500, 1000 denominations.
 Coins come 5p, 10p, 25p, Rs.
 1, 2, 5 denominations.
 Foreign currencies must be exchanged only through banks or authorized foreign exchange dealers.
 The receipts from such transactions are to be obtained and retained.
 Visitors can exchange foreign currency at the foreign exchange counter at the airport upon arrival, a good idea to keep everything safe.